fzhang00/fzhang00.github.io/_posts/2020-10-02-Personal-Assistant-Part2.markdown

 ## 3. Add a simple Step Counter

 We would want to continue enriching our personal assistant design.
 Let's try to add a step counter feature.
+The step counter uses gesture to detect motion.
+Here is a quick demo for gesture:

+<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_J4Ca43W1k0yA" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

 A step counter counts your steps.
 It's a good tool to count how much you have exercised.
 To do that, we will